 Australia east coast must-see and must do

-1. See speechless views at the Blue Mountains
+1. See speechless views of the Blue Mountains

-There is no better place to start Australia east coast
+There is no better place to start Australia’s east coast

 Katoomba is the main town in the blue mountains and a good place to start exploring the region.
 The following are things you can do solo or with others.

 1. See the three sisters from Echo point

 2. Watch the sunsets from Cahill’s lookout

-3. Go on Scenic skyway for dramatic views
+3. Go on a Scenic skyway for dramatic views

 4. Go to Katoomba Falls